The preservation and remembrance of Amache is truly a collaborative effort, with many groups engaged in different types

-Denver University’s Amache Research Project is a long-running community-based historical archaeology project.
+University of Denver’s Amache Research Project is a long-running community-based historical archaeology project.
 It has offered Archaeological Field Schools every other summer (in even years) since 2008.
-Members of the Japanese-American and Granada communities have volunteered each season, which wraps up with a community open house and public open house to share interesting findings.
+Members of the Japanese American and Granada communities have volunteered each season, which wraps up with a community open house and public open house to share interesting findings.
 Their mailing list includes people who are interested in Amache and in the field of historical archaeology.

 Amache Historical Society II

 The Amache Historical Society II is a group of Japanese-American Sansei and Yonsei with ties to Amache who are working to continue Amache’s legacy, to find interested younger generations to join in this effort, and plan how to work with the existing Amache organizations to meet Amache’s future challenges.
 They formed in 2015 when organizers of the Amache Reunion and Amache Historical Society announced they were stepping down.
 Their mailing list started as the Amache High School Reunion list and has grown to include other descendants of Amache survivors and friends.
 They are now operating as Amache Alliance, but past newsletters are available below and include contact information.